GoogleChromeLabs/confluence/README.md

 too quickly, they risk “leaving other browsers behind”.
 Steady growth is good;
 wild variation is bad.

-### Failure to Ship
+### Lone Omission

 #### Definition

-The Failure to Ship metric indicates the number of APIs that The Browser does not provide provide for the duration of the Grace Period, but all other browsers do provide throughout the Grace Period.
+The Lone Omission metric indicates the number of APIs that The Browser does not provide provide for the duration of the Grace Period, but all other browsers do provide throughout the Grace Period.